Table of Contents

-Cape Malay Sugar Bean bredie is a slow cooked lamb and bean stew that uses minimal spices, caramelised onions and meat on the bone, to add maximum flavor.
-It is a favorite winter meal eaten with rice or bread but can also be easily be made into a hearty soup.
+Cape Malay Sugar Bean bredie (suiker boontjie bredie) is a slow cooked lamb and half white sugar bean stew.
+The sugar beans recipe requires minimal spices, caramelised onions and meat on the bone, to add maximum flavor.

-This is one of the main courses that has two camps of flavor profiles.
-On the one side we have those who love their Cape Malay Sugar Bean bredie on the sweet side, adding copious amounts of sugar.
+Sugar beans bredie has two camps of flavor profiles.
+On the one side we have those who love their Sugar bean bredie on the sweet side, adding copious amounts of sugar.
 On the other side we have those who add little or no sugar, resulting in a rather sour end result.
 I prefer a bit of sugar but definitely not syrupy sweet, it is food after all and not dessert.

 Tips for the best Cape Malay Sugar Bean bredie ever

 - There are different ways to cook dried beans, but for this recipe it is preferable that the beans be soaked overnight (12 hours) or at least 6 hours.
 This will reduce the hands on cooking time significantly and make the beans more digestible when they are cooked.